Ukraine seeks to join EU as round of talks with Russia ends

 Ukraine President Volodymyr Zelenskyy posted photos of himself signing the EU application, a largely symbolic move for now that could take years to become reality and is unlikely to sit well with Russian President Vladimir Putin, who has long accused the West of trying to pull Ukraine into its orbit.

-A top Zelenskyy adviser, Mykhailo Podolyak, said the the talks, held near the Ukraine-Belarus border, were focused on a possible ceasefire and that a second round could take place “in the near future”.
+A top Zelenskyy adviser, Mykhailo Podolyak, said the talks, held near the Ukraine-Belarus border, were focused on a possible cease-fire and that a second round could take place “in the near future.”

 As the discussions wrapped up, several blasts could be heard in Kyiv, though no details were immediately known.
-Russian troops, who are attacking Ukraine on multiple fronts, were advancing slowly on the capital city of nearly three million people and were about 25 kilometres (15 miles) from the city centre, according to a senior US defence official who spoke on condition of anonymity to discuss military assessments.
+Russian troops, who are attacking Ukraine on multiple fronts, were advancing slowly on the capital city of 3 nearly million people and were about 25 kilometers (15 miles) from the city center, according to a senior US defense official who spoke on condition of anonymity to discuss military assessments.

 Messages aimed at the advancing Russian soldiers popped up on billboards, bus stops and electronic traffic signs across Kyiv.
 Some used profanity to encourage Russians to leave.
 Others appealed to their humanity.

-“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, using just his first name and his Russian-style middle name because of fear for his safety.
-He described watching the shelling from his downtown apartment.

-The Russian military has denied targeting residential areas despite abundant evidence of the shelling of homes, schools and hospitals.

-For the second day in a row, the Kremlin raised the spectre of nuclear war, reporting that its land, air and sea nuclear forces had been put on high alert following Putin's weekend order.
-And stepping up his rhetoric, Putin denounced the US and its allies as an “empire of lies”.
+For the second day in a row, the Kremlin raised the specter of nuclear war, reporting that its land, air and sea nuclear forces had been put on high alert following Putin's weekend order.
+And stepping up his rhetoric, Putin denounced the US and its allies as an “empire of lies.”

-However, a senior US defence official, speaking on condition of anonymity, said the United States had yet to see any appreciable change in Russia's nuclear posture.
+However, a senior US defense official, speaking on condition of anonymity, said the United States had yet to see any appreciable change in Russia's nuclear posture.

 As the sanctions on Russian banks and other institutions took hold, Russia's Central Bank scrambled to shore up the tanking ruble, and Putin signed a decree on foreign currency, in a bid to stabilise the ruble.